American Motorcyclist Association: AMA Pro Racing

 The AMA is the largest motorsports organization in the world, overseeing 80 professional and more than 4,000 amateur events each year.
 The AMA also maintains the Motorcycle Hall of Fame located near Columbus, Ohio.
 It is the designated governing body of motorcycle sport in the US by the world governing body, the Fédération Internationale de Motocyclisme (FIM).

-AMA Pro Racing was formed in 1994 to respond to the growth of motorcycle racing in United States and holds many events.
+AMA Pro Racing was formed in 1994 to respond to the growth of motorcycle racing in the United States and holds many events.
 The AMA Road Racing Series includes the AMA American Superbike Championship, the AMA Daytona Sportbike Championship (which incorporates the former AMA Supersport Championship and the now inactive AMA Formula Xtreme), and the new AMA Supersport Championship, which is limited to riders of age 16-21 on near stock 600cc motorcycles.

 Off-road racing series include AMA Grand National Championship, AMA Supercross, AMA Motocross Championship, AMA Hillclimb, AMA Supermoto Championship and AMA EnduroCross Championship.